jasondpham/UserLogin/README.md

 2. Handles multiple unique users.

-3. Stores user information in a MySQL database using a JPA Repository.
+3. Stores user information in a MySQL database using a JPA Repository
 4. Utilizes Java Spring framework
 5. Basic web frontend using Javascript and HTML
-6. Makes Ajax calls to server using jquery
+6. Makes Ajax calls to server using jQuery
-7. Handles API calls using a Java Spring Rest Controller.
+7. Handles API calls using a Java Spring Rest Controller

 ## Todo
 1. Enhance frontend experience by adding CSS to the webpage.
+2. Add Registration feature